caseman/grease/doc/tutorial/tutorial1.rst

    :end-before: self.renderers
    :linenos:

 Similar to components, the world attribute :attr:`systems` is used to access the systems.
 Systems are also named using attributes, like components.
 Unlike components, however, the order of systems in the world is important.
 When the systems are executed each time step, they are executed in the order they were assigned to the :attr:`systems` attribute.
 Many times systems use the results calculated by other systems to do their work.
 System ordering allows the application to ensure that the world is updated in a consistent way.
 Of course since we only have a single system so far, we can't go too far wrong with the order.

-When we add more systems later, we'll come back and address ordering again.
+.. note:: It is possible to insert a system out of order using the :meth:`world.systems.insert` method.

-The :class:`controller.EulerMovement` system is responsible for updating the position and movement components.
+The :class:`~grease.controller.EulerMovement` system is responsible for updating the position and movement components.
 It performs a Euler integration each time step to update the :attr:`movement.velocity`, :attr:`position.position` and :attr:`position.angle` fields for all entities with both position and movement data.
 Systems access components in the world by name.
-By default, the :class:`EulerMovement` controller assumes the position component it will use is named "position" and the movement controller is named "movement".
+By default, the :class:`~grease.controller.EulerMovement` controller assumes the position component it will use is named "position" and the movement controller is named "movement".
 This is just a convention, however.
 In fact you can have multiple position and movement components with different names if desired.
 For this application the defaults work fine, and require less configuration.

 .. index::
    single: Renderer (tutorial overview)